qoala/InvisibleInc-CommunityBugFixes/FIXES.md

     the unlikely event the player triggers both this and 'Monst3r is the sole survivor of mid2', the abandoned Monst3r in the detention pool is purged to prevent getting two of him.
   * **Credit**: Hekateras, Qoalabear
+* DLC Extended Campaign: Can teleport out the last active agent without the Power Cell.
+  * The game tries to disable the teleport ability if it would remove all your agents and you don't have the power cell (the same code also applies to the Quantum Reservoir in mid 2).
+This is a reasonable check, because the campaign ends in a loss if you end the mission without retrieving the power cell.
+It does allow partial teleports, assuming the player can use the remaining agents to try for the power cell.
+  * However, the check doesn't distinguish between active and downed agents being left behind.
+The player is allowed to escape without the power cell and immediately lose because all remaining agents are neutralized.
+  * **Fix**: The teleport ability is disabled if the power cell isn't escaped/escaping and all remaining agents (if any) are neutralized.
+This uses the same "neutralized" definition as the check to immediately end the mission.
+KOed agents are only neutralized if they're pinned by a guard (allowing them to hopefully wake up undisturbed).
+  * **Credit**: Qoalabear, Hekateras
+* Databank Animation: Facing after toggling a door while hacking.
+  * If an agent is hacking a databank and toggles a door, then the agent is left hacking the open air in front of the door.
+  * Most actions set an animation facing for just their animation (opening a safe, etc), but don't affect the agent's persistent facing.
+The only other actions that automatically updated facing (attacks) also cancel any in-progress hacking by that agent.
+  * **Fix**: Don't change facing when toggling a door and in the middle of hacking.
+  * **Credit**: Qoalabear